underscoreio/underscoreio/src/_posts/2018-12-21-talks-roundup.md

 It shows: how any problem in functional programming can be described using the interpreter pattern, and how modelling things this way naturally gives rise to abstractions like the free monad and encodings like finally tagless.

-# Why do Functional Programmers always talk about Algebra(s)?
+# Why do functional programmers always talk about algebra(s)?

 ### Adam Rosien, Fun(c)